nschonni/cordova-docs/articles/develop-apps/run-app-windows-phone.md

 Follow these instructions to run your app on a Windows Phone device that is connected to your PC.

+### Troubleshooting?
+Let's fix it

+If you have trouble deploying to Windows Phone, see [Resolving build errors](../tips-and-workarounds/resolving-build-errors.md).

 ### To run your app on a device

 1. Connect your device to your PC hosting Visual Studio.